About Pediatric CT Scans

-Your child's doctor could order a cardiac CT scan (also known as a CAT scan) to obtain more detailed information about your child’s heart than can be seen on a normal x-ray.
+Your child's doctor could order a pediatric CT scan (also known as a CAT scan) to obtain more detailed information about your child’s heart than can be seen on a normal x-ray.
 The CT scan is a painless test that shows detailed images of the internal structures of the heart.

-What to expect from a CT scan
+What to expect from a pediatric CT scan

 During a cardiac CT scan, an x-ray machine moves around your child's body in a circle to take a picture of each part of his heart.
 A computer then puts the pictures together to make a three-dimensional (3D) picture of the whole heart.